-information resources.
-This section offers resources and advice for
+This section offers additional resources and advice on lodging-related safety topics.

 Every property is different and the location of every property is unique.
 As a result, security measures must be tailored to the individual property and its location.
 Some things you might wish to consider when addressing security at your hotel are:

 - Depending on the size and business volume of the hotel, securing the perimeter doors during certain hours.

 - Not allowing unauthorized vehicles to park near the building, (i.e., taxi cabs, limousines, buses).

 - If you have front-door valet parking, consideration of suspending this practice during the "code orange" and "code red" statuses.

 - If possible and depending upon factors such as the presence of celebrities or politicians,what functions are taking place and how full the hotel is, hiring extra security or off-duty law enforcement to provide additional security as well as reassurance to guests.

 - Download our Guest Safety Tips and Child Safety Tips and post them in guest rooms, distribute upon check in, or keep them on hand when needed.

 - Download the DHS Private Sector Resources Catalog to access resources to help keep our country secure.
 Targeted specifically towards the private sector, this document collects the training, publications, guidance, alerts, newsletters, programs, and services available to the private sector across the department.

 Though not empowered to set standards, AH&LA encourages the industry to regularly review and re-evaluate their policies and procedures, including those related to safety.